Azure/aztk/docs/70-jobs.md

 # Jobs
-In the Azure Distributed Data Engineering Toolkit, a Job is a serverless entity that runs applications and records application output.
-A Job will manage the full lifecycle of the infrastructure so you do not have to.
-This document describes how to create and use AZTK Jobs.
+In the Azure Distributed Data Engineering Toolkit,a Job is an entity that runs against an automatically provisioned and managed cluster.
+Jobs run a collection of Spark applications and and persist the outputs.

 ------------------------------------------------------